sasstools/sass-lint/docs/rules/no-invalid-hex.md

-# Hex Validation
+# No Invalid Hex

-Rule `hex-validation` will enforce the validity of hexadecimal values.
+Rule `no-invalid-hex` will enforce that only valid of hexadecimal values are written.

 ## Examples